-Interim financial statements must be dated within 120 days prior to submission to SBA.
-The following information must be provided: - i) Year End Balance Sheet for the last 3 years, including detailed debt schedule; - ii) Year End Profit & Loss Statements for the last 3 years; - iii) Interim Balance Sheet, including a detailed debt schedule, and interim Profit & Loss Statements. - f) Copy of Lease, if applicable; - Detailed listing of machinery and equipment to be purchased with loan proceeds and cost quotes, if applicable; - h) A detailed listing of all assets purchased with loan proceeds; - i) A detailed listing of all collateral; - j) Provide the following if real estate is to be purchased with loan proceeds: - i) Appraisal (see paragraph 4.d, Real Estate Appraisal and Business Valuation Requirements above); - ii) Copy of signed purchase agreement; - iii) Lender's environmental questionnaire (if applicable- see Section A, Ch.
+- iii) Interim Balance Sheet, including a detailed debt schedule, and interim Profit & Loss Statements. - g) Copy of Lease, if applicable; - h) Detailed listing of machinery and equipment to be purchased with loan proceeds and cost quotes, if applicable; - i) A detailed listing of all assets purchased with loan proceeds; - j) A detailed listing of all collateral; - k) Provide the following if real estate is to be purchased with loan proceeds: - i) Appraisal (see Paragraph 4.d, Real Estate Appraisal and Business Valuation Requirements above); - ii) Copy of signed purchase agreement; - iii) Lender's environmental questionnaire (if applicable- see Section A, Ch.
 5, Para.
-E, Environmental Policies and Procedures). - k) Provide the following if purchasing an existing business with loan proceeds: - i) Copy of buy-sell agreement; - ii) Copy of business valuation that meets the requirements of paragraph 4.d., Real Estate Appraisal and Business Valuation Requirements, above: - iii) Pro forma balance sheet for the business being purchased as of the date of transfer: - iv) Copy of seller's financial statements for the last 3 complete fiscal years or for the number of years in business if less than 3 years; and - v) Seller's interim financial statements no older than 120 days from the date of submission to SBA.
-If the seller's financial statements are not available, the seller must provide an alternate source of verifying revenues and the Lender must discuss in its credit analysis:

-- (a) Why financial statements are not available; and - (b) How the Lender verified business revenue.
+E, Environmental Policies and Procedures). - 1) Provide the following if purchasing an existing business with loan proceeds: - i) Copy of buy-sell agreement; - ii) Copy of business valuation that meets the requirements of Paragraph 4.d., Real Estate Appraisal and Business Valuation Requirements, above; - iii) Pro forma balance sheet for the business being purchased as of the date of transfer: - iv) Copy of seller's financial statements for the last 3 complete fiscal years or for the number of years in business if less than 3 years; and - v) Seller's interim financial statements no older than 120 days from the date of submission to SBA.
+If the seller's financial statements are not available, the seller must provide an alternate source of verifying revenues and the Lender must discuss in its credit analysis: - (a) Why financial statements are not available; and - (b) How the Lender verified business revenue. - vi) Franchise: For any Applicant operating under a franchise, license or similar agreement, refer to Section A, Ch.
+1, Para.
+G., "Franchises". - vii) Debt Refinancing.
+Lenders must maintain copies of all notes being refinanced, security agreements, leases, transcripts for the most recent 12 months (to prove debt being refinanced is current) or other documentation evidencing the debt to be refinanced in the loan file.
+For non-delegated loans, Lender must submit copies of all these documents for the debt to be refinanced to the LGPC with the application.